By Roy Stevenson

 You like quizzes, don’t you?
-I promise, you will love this one.
+I promise, you'll love this one.
 It’s a multiple choice quiz so I made it easy for you.

-It’s all about travel writing dilemmas you will face from time to time.
-Each travel writing quiz question involves some aspect of selling and marketing your story ideas to editors.
+It’s all about travel writing sales and marketing dilemmas you will face sometime during your career.
+Each question involves some aspect of selling and marketing your story ideas to editors.

 These situations have actually happened to me, and they happen to the writers I coach.
-So, it’s likely that they will happen to you, too.
+So, it’s very likely they'll happen to you, too.